jkawai35/Lighting/README.md

 # Lighting
 Lookup to see added spheres.
-To use the Light X slider, turn off light movement.
+Use sliders to move light and change light color.
+Light movement, lights, and spotlight can be turned on and off with the buttons on the UI.

 ## Controls
 Click and drag mouse to move camera.